Microsoft adds per-app time limits to its parental controls – TechCrunch

 To use this feature, parents will need to create a family group and make Microsoft accounts for all the kids.

-Once enabled, kids will get a warning about their screen time 15 minutes before the limit is reached, and then again at 5 minutes.
-Since kids will often beg for a few more minutes, Microsoft made it easy for parents to grant or deny more time via email or via a Microsoft Launcher notification on their own Android phone.
+Once enabled, kids will get a warning about their screen time 15 minutes before the limit is reached, and then again at five minutes.
+Because kids will often beg for a few more minutes, Microsoft made it easy for parents to grant or deny more time via email or via a Microsoft Launcher notification on their own Android phone.

 The per-app time limits are launching today in preview within Microsoft’s existing family settings.